 Data visualization is used in pretty much every industry you could think of.
 Making data actionable and visual is a universal positive.

 The better you present your data, and the more understandable your points are, the more like you will be able to command sentiment and action.
-Whatagraph here is one of the tools that help you create visually appealing reports and monitor your data in real-time.
+Whatagraph here is one of the tools that help you create visually appealing reports and monitor your data in real time.

 But don't just take our word for it – below are a few data visualization examples made with Whatagraph.

-Choosing from a ton of options can be difficult, so here are a few of our favorite from Whatagraph.
+Choosing from a ton of options can be difficult, so here are a few of our favorites from Whatagraph.
 These are some of the best data visualization examples that we could come up with.
 To keep it modern, we didn't include John Snow's Cholera map - no, not that John Snow.

 Anyway, here are the examples:

-These normally feature lines that either stand-alone or overlap with each other, with a start and finish time.
+These normally feature lines that either stand alone or overlap with each other, with a start and finish time.